xianlinbox/daily_practise/aws-solution-architect/cache.md

 By default, it redirects request to default origin, but it support multi origin and can config redirect to different origin.

+Price Class 100 is a cost-effective option that uses only the least expensive edge locations to serve content

 ### Typical solution for Online video

 1. Amazon S3 for storage,